Kangaroo care: Controversy

-The main controversy among proponents of Kangaroo Mother Care relates to eligibility to initiate kangaroo position: in the original Rey & Martinez model and as described in the WHO guidelines, the infant should be stable to "tolerate skin-to-skin contact".
+The main controversy among proponents of KMC relates to eligibility to initiate kangaroo position: in the original Rey Sanabria–Martinez Gomez model and as described in the WHO guidelines, the infant should be stable to "tolerate skin-to-skin contact".

 For the Fundacion Canguro of Bogota, the kangaroo position should be started as soon as possible after birth and for as long as possible until the child can no longer tolerate the position.
 If the mother cannot carry the child, the father or a family member can replace her temporarily.

 From a biological and neuroscience perspective, others argue that it is separation from mother that causes the instability.

-Regarding ‘kangaroo nutrition’ there is little controversy, with accumulating evidence for the benefits of breastfeeding as such, and evidence that even preterm infants can exclusively breastfeed.
+Regarding 'kangaroo nutrition', there is little controversy, with accumulating evidence for the benefits of breastfeeding as such, and evidence that even preterm infants can exclusively breastfeed.

+The Kangaroo Method, known for its safety and low cost, can help prevent complications associated with premature birth.
+However, more evidence is needed to understand its effects on neonatal physiology, growth, and development.
+Although consistent results in various contexts support its widespread use, further research is necessary to determine factors such as the optimal daily duration, parental roles, effective inclusion of fathers and other family members, immunological benefits, and its application in patients under phototherapy, among others.
+Future qualitative studies will help implement the MC in a culturally adapted manner.
+More studies are needed to resolve discrepancies and establish recommendations based on more solid and homogeneous evidence.